-This recursive, non-expected utility formulation allows us to separate the coefficient of relative risk aversion ( $\gamma$ ) from the EIS ( $\psi$ ), which is important for our quantitative analysis.
-For example, a key source of preferences heterogeneity among investors is the elasticity and flexibility of their spending.
-The expected CRRA utility is a special case of recursive utility where the coefficient of relative risk aversion, $\gamma$ , equals the inverse of the EIS, $\gamma = \psi^{-1}$ , implying $\chi = 1.^{10}$
+This recursive, nonexpected utility formulation allows us to separate the coefficient of relative risk aversion (γ) from the EIS (ψ), which is important for our quantitative analysis.
+For example, a key source of preference heterogeneity among investors is the elasticity and flexibility of their spending.
+The expected constant relative risk aversion (CRRA) utility is a special case of recursive utility in which the coefficient of relative risk aversion, γ , equals the inverse of the EIS, $\gamma = \psi^{-1}$, implying $\chi = 1$.